 Towards the end of an academic year we evaluate the plan to see what the impact of the plan has been.

-Here is our current Self evaluation summary for 2017-18
+Here is our current Self evaluation for 2018-19

 The chart below is an overview of our current School Improvement Plan.

 Our School Improvement Plan priorities for 2017-18 are:

 - To effectively monitor progress and attainment in maths and writing across the school

 - Ensure that opportunities for extended writing are regularly planned for.
 End of year writing assessments show that more children are working at the expected standard in writing than the previous year in KS1 & KS2.